 - Famous Last Words: "Light me up, motherfuckers!"

-- Unwitting Pawn: In the sequel, The Ancients manipulate him into becoming their agent.
+- Unwitting Pawn: In the first book, he unwittingly helps the Master get across the bridge.
+In the sequel, The Ancients manipulate him into becoming their agent.

 Eldritch PalmerOne of the richest men in the world, Eldritch Palmer craves the one thing that all his money cannot buy: immortality.
 The elderly tycoon's fear of death leads him to make a pact with the Master, trading his vast fortune, political influence, and the fate of the human race in exchange for an undead place at the vampire king's side.